mathjax/MathJax-docs/server/direct.rst

 stored in one place and can be shared among all the expressions on the page rather than having individual copies for each expression.
 We also set up the ex-to-em factor, since we can't measure that directory using the LiteDOM in node.
-Line 57 uses the SVG output jas that we just created rather than the CHTML one from previous examples.
+Line 57 uses the SVG output jax that we just created rather than the CHTML one from previous examples.

-Line 66 is the key change from the previous examples, which now uses :meth:`html.render()` to process the entire page, rather than just process a single expression.
-It is wrapped in :js:meth:`mathjax.handleRetriesFor()` so that any font data files will be loaded as needed.
+Line 66 is the key change from the previous examples, which now uses :meth:`html.renderPromise()` to process the entire page, rather than just process a single expression.
+We use the promise-based function so that we handle any font data files that need to be loaded.

 Lines 72 to 75 check to see that there is actually math that was processed on the page, and if not, it removes the stylesheet and